zjruff/pycnet-audio/docs/index.rst

 .. admonition:: A note on naming

 	The name **pycnet** is a portmanteau of **Py**\thon and PNW-**Cnet**\, chosen for being short, punchy, and easy to type.
 The main importable module provided by this package is called pycnet, as is the main command-line tool used to process data, so we initially planned to use pycnet as the name of the distribution package as well.
 Tragically, this name was already taken on PyPI.org, so to avoid ambiguity, the distribution package is called pycnet-audio.

-	In practical terms, this means you'll want to use the name **pycnet-audio** when installing or updating the package using pip.
-For all other purposes, including running the command-line tools as well as using the functions and classes exported by the module in your own code, you'll use the name **pycnet**.
+Practically, this means you should use the name **pycnet-audio** when installing or updating the package using pip.
+For all other purposes, including running the command-line tools as well as using the functions and classes exported by the module in your own code, use **pycnet**.

 Installation